gitter-badger/bytecask/README.md

 **Submit patches**

 Patches are gladly welcome from their original author.
-Along with any patches, please state that the patch is your original work and that you license the work to the Bytecask project under the Apache 2.0 or a compatible license.
+Along with any patches, please state that the patch is your original work and that you license the work to the Bytecask project under the GPL 3.0 or a compatible license.

 To propose a patch, fork the project and send a pull request via github.